pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 Before you start coding, let's explore the generated solution.
 The PWABuilder Studio extension was created based on the PWABuilder [pwa-starter](https://aka.ms/learn-pwa/workshop/github.com/pwa-builder/pwa-starter) project.
 It uses the following tech stack:

 - [**lit**](https://lit.dev/): PWABuilder team's framework of choice.
 This means you will also be using lit as a web component framework to build your PWA.
-- [**@fluent/web-components**](https://aka.ms/learn-pwa/workshop/docs.microsoft.com/fluent-ui/web-components/): The Fluent Web Components are a set of UI components, like [Ionic](https://ionicframework.com/), or the [Material Design Web Components](https://material.io/develop/web).
+- [**Shoelace Components**](https://shoelace.style/): Shoelace Components is a set of UI web components, like [Ionic](https://ionicframework.com/), or the [Material Design Web Components](https://material.io/develop/web).
 This provides a set of modern UI components that are ready to use and can be easily customized.
 - [**Vite**](https://vitejs.dev/): Vite handles bundling the code, generating the Service Worker and more!
 We will dig a little deeper into this later when we talk about the Service Worker and cache strategy.
-- [**Vaadin Router**](https://vaadin.github.io/router/vaadin-router/demo/#vaadin-router-getting-started-demos): For routing, this project uses the Vaadin router.
+- [**The Passle Router**](https://github.com/thepassle/app-tools/tree/master/router#readme): For routing, the Starter uses the `@thepassle/app-tools` router, a lightweight client-side router that works easily with web components.
 - [**TypeScript**](https://aka.ms/learn-pwa/workshop/www.typescriptlang.org/): TypeScript gives you features such as auto complete in your code editor that helps make the development process easier and faster.

 Next, let's look at the file structure of the generated solution.